 Terms Offered: Summer

 In this course, Relay students will recognize the literacy demands present within science-specific learning materials and strategically support all learners to access the content in a way that facilitates understanding.
 Access to content is contingent upon students’ abilities to read and comprehend science-specific materials.
-To support all learners, Relay students need a foundational understanding of how reading skill is developed and should be able to strategically support students’ abilities to access content by identifying the literacy demands of class texts.
+To support all learners, Relay students need a foundational understanding of how a reading skill is developed and should be able to strategically support students’ abilities to access content by identifying the literacy demands of class texts.
 With this knowledge, Relay students will be well-positioned to recognize potential barriers to students’ comprehension and plan scaffolds to support access to science content at grade-level rigor.

 SCI-505: Advanced Applications of Teaching and Learning in the Science Classroom